siebed/SoulSeeker/README.md

 ![app running](screenshot_full.png)
 ![app running with custom settings](screenshot_custom.png)

-you can see it in action here:
+You can see it in action here:

-[running on several devices](https://youtu.be/zVoKHC7ecvI)

-[running as a Daydream with custom settings] (https://youtu.be/LMCs4JYlrJw)
+[running on several devices](https://youtu.be/zVoKHC7ecvI) [running as a Daydream with custom settings] (https://youtu.be/LMCs4JYlrJw)